~ All pregnancies have been confirmed via ultrasound ~

 Queen X David … Due April 4th

-UPDATE: Queenie had twins; 1D & 1B, not sure who is retained & for sale yet 🙂
+UPDATE: Queenie had twins; 1D & 1B, both are retained

 Click on link below to see ADGA pedigree pairing: